themeteorchef/writing-a-package/writing-a-package.md

   <p>You can tackle this recipe by writing everything from scratch, or, if you just want to follow along, you can <a href="https://github.com/themeteorchef/writing-a-package">clone the source on GitHub</a>.
 Both are valid options!</p>
 </div>

 Next, we need to create our package.
-We can do this manually, or, we can be smart and use a handy little command built into Meteor (make sure to `cd` into the `packages` directory of your project before doing this):
+We can do this manually, or, we can be smart and use a handy little command built into Meteor (this can be run from your project's root):

 <p class="block-header">Terminal</p>